bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 - [ ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic

 _Note: You built a useForm hook in the guided project this week.
-You will probably need to use that as a guide to complete this step.
-However, try and build it out first before you peek at the guided project.
-And *do not* copy/paste directly from the guided project!_
+You will probably need to use that as a guide to complete this step._

 #### Testing the Checkout Form